sera619/GuildAssist-WorldOfWarcraft-AddOn/README.md

 > - allows you to use the keyboard arrow keys to scroll through your sent message history.
 > - Set the time in seconds between achieving the achievement and sending the congratulation message.
+> - Shows your currently locked mythic +0 dungeons as a compact list above PVE window (if PVE window is open)
 > - minimap icon to show/hide addon menu
 > - Slashcommand "/ga" - Shows the AddOn Menu
 > - Slashcommand "/fs" - short command for buildin "/framestack".